Please bring the following information to your first appointment:

 Before you leave the office, stop by the reception desk.
 You can make your next appointment, pay the copay, ask for any referral forms, and request prescription refills.

-You can also talk with the team at the reception desk about how to manage your child’s appointments, request prescription refills, and view test results by enrolling in our patient portal, MyChart at NYU Langone Health, and requesting proxy access to your child’s medical records.
+You can also talk with the team at the reception desk about how to manage your child’s appointments, request prescription refills, and view test results by enrolling in our patient portal, NYU Langone Health MyChart, and requesting proxy access to your child’s medical records.

 More Information About Your Child’s Doctor’s Visit